zendegani/Deep-Learning/Keras_for_Deep_Learning_and_Neural_Networks/README.md

 # Classification with Keras
 In this lab, you will learn how to use the Keras library to build a classification model.

+# Convolutional Neural Networks with Keras
+In this lab, you will learn how to use the Keras library to build convolutional neural networks.
+You may also download the lab.